Benny's Bar bombing: The explosion

 The girls were in the vicinity of the Catholic-owned pub, which was full of patrons, when a maroon-coloured mini containing a 100 lb bomb exploded outside the building's Ship Street wall where it had been parked.
 No warning had been given.
 Part of the building collapsed onto the customers inside, injuring 12 people.
-Flying glass and masonry was hurled out into the street, instantly killing Paula Strong and fatally injuring Clare Hughes.
+Flying glass and masonry were hurled out into the street, instantly killing Paula Strong and fatally injuring Clare Hughes.
 A local woman who came upon the bodies of the little girls described what she had seen: "They were just like bloody bundles of rags lying there".

 The explosion took place only 20 yd from the children's bonfire, and the bomb had a very short fuse.
 Houses and office buildings within a radius of several hundred yards suffered damage.
-The Strong family, who lived in the adjacent Marine Street felt the effects of the blast; Paula's brother, Tony said that there was a massive explosion, the entire house shook and pictures fell off the walls.
+The Strong family, who lived on the adjacent Marine Street felt the effects of the blast; Paula's brother, Tony said that there was a massive explosion, the entire house shook and pictures fell off the walls.
 Paula's father, Gerry Strong, had gone to the pub to help dig out those buried beneath the rubble and found the body of his daughter on the pavement outside.
 Clare Hughes's brother Kevin had been playing near the bonfire when the bomb detonated.
-Their home was in Ship Street, facing the bonfire, and their mother immediately rushed to the scene and brought the gravely-wounded Clare into the house.
+Their home was in Ship Street, facing the bonfire, and their mother immediately rushed to the scene and brought gravely wounded Clare into the house.
 She died shortly afterwards in hospital.

 The attack was the first major bombing in Northern Ireland for two weeks.
-With a total of 479 deaths—including those of the Bloody Sunday, Donegall Street, Springhill, Bloody Friday and Claudy atrocities—1972 was the bloodiest year of the 30-year ethno-political conflict known as the Troubles.
+With a total of 479 deaths—including those of the Bloody Sunday, Donegall Street, Springhill, Bloody Friday and Claudy atrocities—1972 was the bloodiest year of the 30-year ethnopolitical conflict known as the Troubles.